MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Introducing soft constraints

 Constraints can be defined as **hard** or **soft** in the constraint setup.
-When a constraint is defined as soft, it will be included in the selection only if it can be respected in the fulfillment source determination algorithm.
+When a constraint is defined as soft, it is included in the selection only if it can be respected in the fulfillment source determination algorithm.

 By default, constraints are hard constraints until they're disabled.
 To define a constraint as a soft constraint, set the **Is hard constraint** option to **No** in constraint setup.

 For example, **Limit to one warehouse** is set up as a soft constraint.
-Therefore, it will first be checked to determine whether the order can be fulfilled by a single source.
-If the order can't be fulfilled by a single source, multiple sources will be used.
+Therefore, it first checks to determine whether the order can be fulfilled by a single source.
+If the order can't be fulfilled by a single source, multiple sources are used.

 #### Activating and deactivating a fulfillment source

-Sometimes businesses may want to exclude certain fulfillment sources, due to various reasons, either temporarily or permanently.
+Sometimes businesses might want to exclude certain fulfillment sources, due to various reasons, either temporarily or permanently.
 Fulfillment and returns optimization offers a flexibility to turn on or off the fulfillment source based on your needs.
 To exclude the fulfillment source, select **Deactivate** on the fulfillment source settings.
 If you want to include it back again, select **activate** on the fulfillment source settings.

 ### Strategies